 What to do on the Costa Barcelona

-Near Barcelona, you will find many examples of modernist works created at the turn of the 20th century.
-Urban mansions and summer houses, churches and hospitals, warehouses and gardens, factories and wineries designed by some of the great architects of the movement in Catalonia: Antoni Gaudí, Lluís Domènech i Montaner and Josep Puig i Cadafalch.
-To commemorate this cultural movement and its style, several towns and cities organise festivals and fairs.
-Would you like to know which ones?
+Very close to Barcelona you will find a great many examples of modernista works created between the 19th and 20th centuries.
+Urban palaces and holiday homes, churches and hospitals, warehouses and gardens, factories and cellars, all with the signature of the great architects of the movement in Catalonia: Antoni Gaudí, Lluís Domènech i Montaner, and Josep Puig i Cadafalch, among others.
+To commemorate this cultural trend, different towns and cities are organizing festivals and fairs to recover their aesthetic quality.
+Want to find out more about them?

 More Costa Barcelona suggestions